loechel/praesentationen/plone-and-python-community.rst

 .. note::

-    PEP20 was also writen with Zope in Mind - Python should learn from the Mistakes of Zope
+    PEP20 was also written with Zope in mind - Python should learn from the Mistakes of Zope

 ----